 The Devil Called Him Home

 Scalia was exactly what every Republican talks about when they use the phrase “legislating from the bench”.
 The Republicans never complained about Scalia’s legislating, though.
 Scalia made law or struck down laws, without benefit of Congress or the President.
 He was the “decider” and he bullied all of the other Justices to support his view.
 In fact, Justice Clarence Thomas gave up long ago having an opinion.
-Uncle Clarence would just point at Scalia and say, “what he said”.
+Now, he just points at Scalia and says, “what he said”.
+So, I guess in effect, we lost two Justices today.
+It will be interesting to see if Thomas aligns with the other right wing Catholic on the court, Justice Alito.
+Since we know “birds of a feather, flock together”, maybe it’s time to stop nominating Catholics to the court.
+Prior to Scalia’s death, they were a 6 to 3 majority.
+Not that all of Scalia’s bad decision’s were based on morality issues.
+Just the ones involving, race, sexual orientation and women’s rights.

 Scalia could also wreck havoc in areas other than human rights.
 He was instrumental in the Supreme Court forcing George Bush in as President, over Al Gore.
 Scalia didn’t even have enough of a conscience to recuse himself from the Bush suit, which was brought by the law firm where Scalia’s son worked.
 Scalia was convinced that his “moral majority” on the court had the right to decide who was going to be President, over the millions of us ignorant voters.